 Make sure you replace

-react-tutorial by a custom name that you want as sub-domain.
+react-tutorial with a custom name that you want as a sub-domain.

 You are going to see a log like this: